openslice/io.openslice.main/doc/deployment.md

 You can monitor containers status with portainer at port 9000 (http://your-ip:9000)

-At first time at portainer use to monitor the Local machine.
+Initially, you may monitor the local machine at portainer.

 Please check that all containers are in running state.